Shotz5/FPGrowth-Algorithm/README.md

 Execute by CDing into folder and typing `java fpgrowth ./[filename] [min_sup_percentage]`

 ## Data Input
 Program is not designed to work with unformatted data.
-Any input files must be of format (\s meaning any white space character):
+Any input files must be of format (\s meaning any white space character, [item x] being any integer without duplicates per transaction):
 ```
 [# of transactions]\n
 [transaction #]\s[# of items in transaction]\s[item 1]\s[item 2]\s...\s[item n]\n